dongbaoq/dongbaoq.github.io/_books/Smooth-Manifold_Lee3.md

 - Geometry
 ---

-Chapter 11 to 17 considers a lot of applications on tensors defined on manifolds.
+Chapter 11 to 14 considers a basics of tensors defined on manifolds.

 # Chapter 11.
 Tensors